Balavignesh/SimpleJAXB/README.md

 # SimpleJAXB

-This is Part of a Video Demo.
+This is Part of a Video Demo. https://youtu.be/0p3oUWb_tsA

-Developing your First Simple jax-rs Application using XSD based on NetBeans and GlassFish Server.
+How to Develop a Simple JAXB JAX-RS Application using XSD based on NetBeans and GlassFish Server.